suyan-tuladhar/student-manage/README.md

 # student-manage
-Thisis a student management system
+This is a student management system